Commensurating actions of birational groups and groups of pseudo-automorphisms: Pseudo-regularization of birational transformations

-If $\U=Y$, $\Gamma$ acts by pseudo-automorphisms on the projective variety $Y$.
-As explained in Theorem~\ref{thm:pseudo-automorphisms-neron-severi}, $\Gamma$ is an extension of a subgroup of $\GL(\NS(Y))$ by an algebraic group (which is almost contained in $\Aut(Y)^0$).
+\begin{rem} Assuming ${\mathrm{char}}(\bfk)=0$, we may apply the resolution of singularities and work in the category of smooth varieties.
+As explained in Remark~\ref{rem:intro-extreme-cases} and Lemma~\ref{lem:pseudo-on-U}, there are two extreme cases, corresponding to an empty or an ample boundary $B=\cup_i E_i$.
+If $\U=Y$, $\Gamma$ acts by pseudo-automorphisms on the projective model~$Y$.
+As explained in Theorem~\ref{thm:pseudo-automorphisms-neron-severi}, $\Psaut(Y)$ is an extension of a subgroup of $\GL(\NS(Y))$ by an algebraic group which contains $\Aut(Y)^0$ as a finite index subgroup.
 If $\U$ is affine, $\Gamma$ acts by automorphisms on $\U$.
-The group $\Aut(\U)$ may be huge (for instance if $\U$ is the affine space), but there are techniques to study groups of automorphisms that are not available for birational transformations.
-For instance $\Gamma$ is residually finite and virtually torsion free if $\Gamma$ is a group of automorphisms generated by finitely many elements (see \cite{Bass-Lubotzky:1983}). \end{rem}
+The group $\Aut(\U)$ may be huge ($\U$ could be the affine space), but there are techniques to study groups of automorphisms that are not available for birational transformations; for instance $\Gamma$ is residually finite and virtually torsion free if $\Gamma$ is a group of automorphisms generated by finitely many elements (see \cite{Bass-Lubotzky:1983}). \end{rem}